codex-team/hawk.collector/README.md

 # Message broker

-For now we support RabbitMQ as general AQMP broker.
+For now we support RabbitMQ as a general AMQP broker.
 We declare a durable **exchange** with `errors` name.
 The valid payload JSON from `Request` structure goes directly to the exchange with the route specified by `catcher_type` value.